The Best Sourcing and Procurement Strategies for 2025

 Prioritize Supplier Relationships

-Strong supplier relationships are key for a thriving supply chain.
+Strong supplier relationships are key to a thriving supply chain.
 Moving beyond transactional interactions, cultivate collaborative partnerships with key suppliers.

 • Risk Sharing: Collaborate with suppliers to share risks and responsibilities, especially in volatile markets.